IainStevenson/docker.multi.service.reverse.proxy/readme.md

 This solution uses and explicit docker network to provide container-to-container DNS capabilities, the uses of which will become apparent once container to container network calls are made .Note: this does not refer to browser redirects, but HttpClient calls direct from one container to another inside the docker network subnet. the idea here is not to fix docker network subnet addresses and use them as numbers but to allow them to be different subnets for different developers, controlled by thier docker to avoid subnect collisions, and refer to other servidces by thier local subnet dns names instead.

-This solution is to provide an orchestrated docker container set of two micro services providing two sections of a fictitious web site.
+This solution is to provide an orchestrated docker container set of two micro services providing two sections of a fictitious web site taht both consume a private API (not exposed to the public), and are authenticated via an identity server domain which is exposed to the public.

 - Store  - where customers would buy products and services.
 - Support - Where customer service and staff support can be provided.

-The services is fronted by NGINX to provide a reverse proxy through to the micro services.
+The services is fronted by NGINX to provide a reverse proxy through to the micro services. the NGIX cconfiguration does not expose the API.

 Then external port mapping of the payload micro services are switched off and prevent direct access to the micro services from outside of the container network.